-Open Minds (CAMHS) wants to reassure children, young people, families, partners and staff, that we are continuing to offer as much support and services as we can during this difficult time.
-An update on the temporary arrangements in place for Open Minds is now live on the Calderdale CCG web site.
-Any changes to the service will be shared on this web page.
+Open Minds wants to reassure children, young people, families, partners and staff, that they are continuing to offer as much support and services as they can during this difficult time.

-Kooth is a free, safe anonymous online counselling and support service for children and young people aged 10 to 25.
+Kooth is a free, safe anonymous mental health community for children and young people aged 10 to 25.
 It’s open until 10pm every evening, 365 days a year.
 Young people can access Kooth’s counselling service and self help resources, such as: 10 ways you can manage coronavirus panic and Yoga for physical and mental wellbeing.

-For specialist advice, support and training around drugs and alcohol, contact Branching Out direct on: 01422 415550 (option 2).
+For specialist advice, support and training around drugs and alcohol, contact Branching Out direct on: 01422 415550.
 For specialist advice, support and training around sexual health, contact the Integrated Sexual Health Service on: 01422 261370.

 1:1 support over the telephone or via a virtual platform.
-Providing emotional health and wellbeing support to young people and their families where people are questioning their sexual or gender identity.
-Peer support is also available via group work sessions.
-The service continues to accept referrals which can be made via the phone or by email.
+Providing emotional health and wellbeing support to young people and their families where people are questioning their sexual and/or gender identity.

 The BREW project offers children and young people who present with personal, social, emotional, educational or professional concerns to access bespoke support sessions with one of our wellbeing team within 48 hours.
 Our wellbeing advisers are there to speak with, support and help find solutions to problems, concerns and issues that children and young people are experiencing through coronavirus, lockdown and the return to school.